tstrand/lamdevelopment/work.markdown

 header-text: Our Work
 subheader-text: We're bringing Solar to New York State
 section1-title: We provide solar to municipalities
-section1-subtitle: LAM Development brings renewable, affordable power to municipalities in New York
 subsection1-title: Focus
 subsection1-body: LAM Development focuses on bringing renewable, affordable power to municipalities.
 We accomplish this by leveraging our vast network with utilities,